 This past weekend at the Exercise Rehabilitation of the Lower Body course, a fitness professional asked me about the tricep dip exercise.

-She had been giving it to a client and it had been causing her shoulder pain.
+She had been giving it to a client, and it had been causing her shoulder pain.
 She wondered why it would be causing her pain and if she should be doing it.

 I cringe when I see someone doing a tricep dip.
 It is not a great exercise for the shoulder.
 Let me explain why:

-Few Thought from Rick on Tricep Dips:
+Few Thoughts from Rick on Tricep Dips:

 I Used To Do It